ezeoleaf/awesome-golang-repositories/README.md

 [docconv](https://github.com/sajari/docconv): Converts PDF, DOC, DOCX, XML, HTML, RTF, etc to plain text
 [rmq](https://github.com/adjust/rmq): Message queue system written in Go and backed by Redis
 [go-streams](https://github.com/jucardi/go-streams): Stream Collections for Go.
 Inspired in Java 8 Streams and .NET Linq
 [copier](https://github.com/jinzhu/copier): Copier for golang, copy value from struct to struct and more
+[kubenav](https://github.com/kubenav/kubenav): kubenav is the navigator for your Kubernetes clusters right in your pocket.